denten-books/plain-text/0-intro.md

 contradictory logics of the virtual.
 In the section that follows, I outline the some of the methodological considerations that motivate my approach to the study of media in general and text in particular.
-Finally, I would like to draw attention to the plant of the present work.
+Finally, I would like to draw attention to the plan of the present work.

 ## Theory
 ### Displacement